cressie176/util-haven-projections/README.md

    ```bash
    DEBUG=haven:* npm run dry-run
    ```
 1. Push your changes.
-The build will automatically publish new projections
+The build will automatically publish new projections to the registry specified in the projects `.npmrc` file.

 ### Updating Data Sources